 Project architects Ho-Yin and Eoin O'Dwyer from AL_A attended the ceremony along with representatives of the Project Managers, Bidwells, and builders, Beard.

 College benefactors, building committee members, students helping with fundraising and guests were invited on to the roof of the new buildings from where they could gain once-in-a-lifetime views across the Oxford skyline.

 In 2016 Wadham College commissioned the architects AL_A, the studio of RIBA Stirling Prize winner Amanda Levete, to design the buildings.

 The William Doo Undergraduate Centre will be at the heart of the student community and have inspirational study areas for collaborative working, social spaces, an art room, café, e-hub and Junior Common Room where undergraduate students can gather to study, exchange ideas and socialise.

 The Dr Lee Shau Kee Building is designed to house the College’s extensive access and outreach programme.
 This dedicated access facility will be the first in Oxford to offer purpose-built space for welcoming schools from Wadham’s link regions and hosting Wadham's innovative access programmes and residential summer schools.
 The building will have a dedicated music room, space for public lectures and student accommodation.

-Wadham is encouraging alumni and friends to support the final phase of fundraising for the project – £3m to raise by 2020 and alumni are naming rooms, tables and floors and adding their names to the donor wall.
+Wadham is encouraging alumni and friends to support the final phase of fundraising for the project – £3m to raise by 2020 and alumni helping fund rooms, tables and floors.
 There are a number of ways donors can become part of this transformative project.
 Please contact Development Director Julie Hage and her team if you would like to make your mark on Wadham’s new buildings.